You Deserve a Spring Break! Last Updated: September 2021

-Next, head to Middlebury to get your fix of thrills at Quassy Amusement Park's 112th season opening (April 30).
-This year, park-goers can experience the new "Tidal Wave," a thrilling family ride that has a huge clipper-like themed vessel suspended on a swinging pedulum and the Cafe & Deck overlooking Lake Quassapaug.
+Next, head to Middlebury to get your fix of thrills at Quassy Amusement Park's 112th season-opening (April 30).
+This year, park-goers can experience the new "Tidal Wave," a thrilling family ride that has a huge clipper-like themed vessel suspended on a swinging pendulum and the Cafe & Deck overlooking Lake Quassapaug.
 For opening weekend, you can also take advantage of the park’s special carload weekend promotion – so start rounding up your family and friends!

 Plus, don’t forget to mark your calendars for May 4, when Lake Compounce Family Theme Park in Bristol will be reopening for another exciting season and celebrating 174 years of operation!
-You can also camp overnight at the Lake Compounce in the Bear Creek Campgrounds, where you can stay in a tent, a cabin or a tipi, or even hook up an RV.
+You can also camp overnight at the Lake Compounce Campground, where you can stay in a tent, a cabin, or a tipi, or even hook up an RV.

 Stop and Smell the Flowers!